jamiedouglass/LoLsWorkbench/README.md

 LoLs creates interpreters and translators to other languages and integrates languages with different notations.

-The initial release of this open source project provides a minimal working language workbench.
+This open source project provides a minimal working language workbench.
 This version supports textual languages and enough functionality to develop future releases.
-We are creating a Software as a Service Language Workbench which operates only on the client side.
-Nothing to download or install.
-All your information remains on your computer.
+We are creating a Language Workbench and Server which operates with a client-server architecture as a Website and server.
+There is nothing to download or install.

 Most of the workbench features and functionality are yet to be implemented.
 Please join us to make Language of Languages available to everyone.